fooyin/fooyin.org/README.md

-# fooyin - A customsiable music player
+# fooyin - A customisable music player